David Finn

-David Finn (August 30, 1921 – October 18, 2021) was an American public relations executive, photographer, and historian of sculpture.
+David Finn (born Finkelstein, August 30, 1921 – October 18, 2021) was an American public relations executive, photographer, and historian of sculpture.
 He is known in public relations as a co-founder of the Ruder Finn firm.
 In addition to his career in public relations, Finn was a lifelong historian and photographer of sculpture.

 Early life

 Finn was born David Finkelstein in New York City on August 30, 1921.
 His father, Jonathan (1885–1971), worked as a writer; his mother, Sadie (Borgenicht), created dresses for children.
 His father, who employed Finn as his pen name, changed the family name when David was in high school.
 Finn enrolled in the City College of New York in 1939 and graduated with a bachelor's degree four years later.
 He then served briefly in the Army Air Forces during World War II.